 Thomas J. Donohue is president and CEO of the U.S. Chamber of Commerce.
 Since assuming his position in 1997, Donohue has built the Chamber into a lobbying and political powerhouse with expanded influence across the globe.
-Donohue has aggressively advanced The American Jobs and Growth Agenda, a plan that includes opening markets to American goods and services around the world, dramatically expanding American energy production, rebuilding America’s infrastructure, combating an avalanche of new regulations, spurring innovation, and reforming the tax code and entitlements.
-In addition, Donohue spearheaded the creation of the Campaign for Free Enterprise, a positive, long-term program to defend, protect, and advance a free enterprise system based on individual initiative, hard work, and personal responsibility.
-Donohue established the U.S. Chamber Institute for Legal Reform, which has won significant legal reforms in the courts, at the state and federal levels, and in elections for state attorneys general and Supreme Court judges.
-He served for 13 years as president and chief executive officer of the American Trucking Associations, the national organization of the trucking industry.
-Donohue and his wife, Liz, live in Potomac, Maryland.
-They have three sons and five grandchildren.
+In an era of economic and fiscal challenges, Donohue has aggressively advanced the American Jobs, Growth, and Opportunity Agenda, a plan that includes expanding trade and domestic energy production, rebuilding America’s infrastructure, combating an avalanche of new regulations, protecting intellectual property, revitalizing capital markets, and reforming entitlements and the tax system.
+Donohue has also spearheaded the creation of the Campaign for Free Enterprise, a positive, long-term program to defend, protect, and advance the free enterprise system.
+A signature project of the campaign is Hiring Our Heroes, which identifies job opportunities for tens of thousands of returning military veterans and spouses.
+Donohue established the U.S. Chamber Institute for Legal Reform, which advances significant legal reforms in the courts, at the state and federal levels, and in elections for state attorneys general and Supreme Court judges.
+In addition, he has dramatically expanded the activities of the National Chamber Litigation Center, the Chamber’s law firm, and the U.S. Chamber of Commerce Foundation.
+Previously, Donohue served for 13 years as president and CEO of the American Trucking Associations, the national organization of the trucking industry.
+Earlier in his career, Donohue was deputy assistant postmaster general of the United States and vice president of development at Fairfield University in Connecticut.
+He serves on the board of Union Pacific Corporation.
+Born in New York City, Donohue earned a bachelor’s degree from St. John’s University and a master’s degree in business administration from Adelphi University.
+He holds honorary degrees from Adelphi, St. John’s, Marymount, and Bradley universities, as well as the National University of Ireland at Maynooth.
+He is a 2013 recipient of the Horatio Alger Award.
+Donohue and his wife, Liz, have three sons and five grandchildren.

 Susan O'Malley was the first female president of a professional sports franchise, making her a pioneer in two fields: sports and business.
 She knows what it takes to be a leader in a tough business environment and how to create an organization from the ground up.
 Once an intern with the Washington Capitals and the Washington Bullets (now the Wizards), O’Malley joined Washington Sports and Entertainment in 1986.
 Under her guidance, the company improved its bottom line and its winning percentage.
 In her first season handling off-court activities, the Wizards experienced the largest ticket revenue increase in the history of an NBA franchise.
 The club also achieved the highest renewal rate of season tickets ever by the franchise, including the year following the 1977–1978 championship season.
 O’Malley’s magic helped attract more than 21.2 million patrons through the turnstiles of the Washington, D.C.-based Verizon Center.
 The 2005–2006 Wizards season saw the franchise tally an unprecedented 14 sellouts, averaging more than 17,000 fans per game en route to its second consecutive trip to the NBA playoffs.
 Her accomplishments also include innovative marketing and customer service initiatives that are still used today.
 After leaving Washington Sports and Entertainment, O’Malley earned her law degree from Georgetown University, where she also taught a sports business marketing class and was awarded the Adjunct Professor of the Year Award.
 She was the first sports marketing professor at St. Joseph’s University and is currently teaching sports marketing and sports law at the College of Charleston.